 Karen To, PsyD

-Dr. Karen To is a licensed clinical psychologist with over eighteen years of experience in working with adults, adolescents, and children in individual and couples therapy.
+Dr. Karen To is a licensed clinical psychologist with over twenty years of experience in working with adults, adolescents, and children in individual and couples therapy.
 Her style is warm and empathic, yet insightful and direct.
 She recognizes the uniqueness of each individual client and takes great care to respect the values and cultural perspectives of those she works with.

 Dr. To helps clients reduce conflict and emotional pain, manage stress and improve communication skills.
 She works collaboratively with clients to help them identify and pursue their goals, improve the quality of their relationships, and achieve a greater sense of self-esteem.
 She specializes in depression, anxiety, relationship issues and family problems.